Irish Special Interest Group

 The city of St. Louis also provides some interesting information about Irish immigration to St. Louis.
 Click here to link to that page.

 Information on this year’s meetings and recorded I-SIG webinars are below.
-Click here for the 2023 I-SIG meeting flyer.

-Remaining Meetings for 2023
+Meetings for 2024

 Featured Speaker: Gabrielle Ni Mheachair

-Tuesday, 24 October 2023
+Saturday, 24 October 2024

 Recorded SIG Meetings Available Online

-Your Chance to Ask Those Questions!
+It’s Time to Ask Those Questions

 Join us with your questions and comments regarding our favorite but sometimes frustrating pastime, Irish research.
 Hopefully, we can help with some of those rock walls!

-Featured Speakers: Mike Bridwell, Carol Hemmersmeier, and Kay Weber
+Featured speakers: Mike Bridwell, Carol Hemmersmeier, and Kay Weber

 The recorded webinar can be viewed here.

-Password for the recording is kIfH@66S
+Password for the recording is LmFj=!b2

 Tuesday, 25 October 2022